foliojs/pdfkit/docs/forms.md

 The `NeedAppearances` flag may not be honored by all PDF viewers.

 Some form documents may not need to generate appearances.
-This may be the case for text Widget Annotations that initially have no value.
+This may be the case for text Form Annotations that initially have no value.
 This is not true for push button widget annotations.
 Please test

 ### Document JavaScript